top of page

 - Finish digitizing the Horizontal/Vertical plane and copy it to the Editor.

-Detailed step-by-step procedure for digitizing antenna pattern picture:
+Here is a detailed step-by-step procedure for digitizing an antenna pattern picture using Antenna Pattern Editor:

 Step 1.
-Go to the Digitization menu antenna pattern – Horizontal Plane.
-Download the image file of the antenna pattern in the horizontal plane of any raster format.
-Moving the downloaded image is carried out by the mouse with the wheel pressed, scaling - by rotating the mouse wheel.
+Go to the Digitization – Horizontal Plane.
+Download the image file of the antenna pattern in the horizontal plane, or paste the image from the clipboard.
+You can move the downloaded image by holding down the mouse wheel and dragging, and you can scale it by rotating the mouse wheel.

 Step 2.
 Set the center of the polar coordinate system to the center of the antenna pattern.
 Click on the tool , and then click on the center of the downloaded image antenna pattern.